GENERAL

 FLORA

-the Kruger National Park, the country is truly a birding paradise.
+are found in the Kruger National Park, the country is truly

-8% of the world’s bird population is found in South
+of the Cape.
+8% of the world’s bird population is found

 Home